SekenderNaveed1/TOSCheck/README.md

 **Does this replace a lawyer?**
 No. It just helps you figure out what to ask a lawyer about, assuming you can afford one.

-**Will it make me $1000 for reading terms?**
-Probably not.
-But it might save you from giving away the rights to your data, your ideas, and your soul.

 **Why does it run locally?**
 Because privacy tools that send data away make zero sense.
 No servers, no telemetry, no “research analytics.”
 Everything stays on your machine.